Ben-Woolley/java-for-beginners/docs/lesson2.md

 I turned off the syntax highlighting so you couldn't cheat.

 # Homework
-* Play with the debugger and your SillyEquation.
+* Play with the debugger and your AnExampleProgram.
 * Step through your program and see what is going on in your variables.

 You can add complexity to your equation by playing around with all the operators introduced so far.